Conditional Selective Inference for the Selected Groups in Panel Data

-The $k$-means procedure in Algorithm \ref{alg:1} can be adapted to the GMM estimation with minor modifications.
-For example, the assignment rule in Steps 2 and 6 of Algorithm \ref{alg:1} should be replaced by $\hat{g}_i\leftarrow\arg\min_{k\in[K]} (\widehat{\bbeta}_i^{\ini}-\widehat{\bmm}_k)\trans\breve{\bx}_i\trans\bz_i\OOmega_{i,NT}\bz_i\trans\breve{\bx}_i(\widehat{\bbeta}_i^{\ini}-\widehat{\bmm}_k)$.
-Correspondingly, the selective p-value for the GMM estimator takes a form similar to \eqref{eq:pbb}, with the initial estimator $\widehat{\bbeta}_1^{\ini}$ in $\widehat{\bB}$ replaced by the GMM initial estimators from \eqref{eq:32}, and the building block $\bw_i^{g_i}$ in $\ttheta$ replaced by the weighting matrix defined in \eqref{eq:33}.
+The $k$-means procedure outlined in Algorithm \ref{alg:1} can be adapted to the GMM estimation with minor modifications.
+Correspondingly, the selective p-value for the GMM estimator takes a form similar to \eqref{eq:pbb}, with the initial estimate $\widehat{\bbeta}_1^{\ini}$ in $\widehat{\bB}$ replaced by the GMM initial estimates from \eqref{eq:32}, and the building block $\bw_i(k)$ in $\ttheta$ replaced by the weighting matrix defined in \eqref{eq:33}.
 Parallel to Theorem \ref{thm1}, the key properties of the selective p-value for the GMM estimator can be established.
-Regarding computation, the approach in Section \ref{sec:p} can be extended to efficiently compute the conditioning set by solving $O(NKS)$ number of quadratic inequalities.
-We leave these details to Section B.2 of the Appendix.
+Regarding computation, the approach in Section \ref{sec:p} can be extended to efficiently compute the conditioning set by solving $O(NKS)$ quadratic inequalities.
+We leave these details to Section \ref{secb2} of the Appendix.